martinpl/tray-icons-reloaded/README.md

 ## Compatibility

-It's only works with [Xorg](https://wiki.archlinux.org/index.php/GDM#Use_Xorg_backend) and XWayland.
+- It's only works with [Xorg](https://wiki.archlinux.org/index.php/GDM#Use_Xorg_backend) and XWayland.
+- Ubuntu, Pop!_OS and other Ubuntu based distros ships with Appindicator extension which is incompatibility.
-If you have some trouble with compatibility you can try [snixembed](https://git.sr.ht/~steef/snixembed) it also adds visual native menus.
+- If you have some trouble with compatibility you can try [snixembed](https://git.sr.ht/~steef/snixembed) it also adds visual native menus.
+- Master always targeting current GNOME stable release.

 ## Wayland